steemit/devportal-tutorials-js/tutorials/18_follow_another_user/README.md

     );
 ```

 If either of the values for the user or author does not exist the proper error result will be displayed on the UI.

-More information on how to use the `broadcast` operation and options surrounding the operation can be found [HERE](https://developers.steem.io/apidefinitions/#apidefinitions-broadcast-ops-comment)
+The result is also displayed in the console in order for the user to confirm that a block transaction has taken place.
+The status of the operation can be verified on the [demo account](http://condenser.steem.vc/@cdemo/followed).

 ### To run this tutorial